jdaltonll02/medicalrag_synergy14/README.md

 If you need to change behavior, start with the config and the orchestration classes under `src/pipeline/`.
 If you need to operate the system, start with the runner scripts under `scripts/` and the setup documents under `documentation/`.

 ## Author
-- Professor Eric Nyberg
+- Professor Eric Nyberg,
-  Professor, Language Technology Institute
+  Professor, Language Technology Institute,
   Carnegie Mellon University

-- John Dalton Gibson
+- John Dalton Gibson,
-  MSECE Student, Department of ECE
+  MSECE Student, Department of ECE,
   Carnegie Mellon University